ashvardanian/ashvardanian.github.io/index.md

 # Hey, I'm Ashot!

 I research Artificial Intelligence, design High-Performance Software and have been building [Unum](https://unum.xyz) since 2015!
+Unum is in stealth-mode until now, but certain details will be uncovered until the end of 2020.

 ## Random Facts